Skip to main content

 File created: 1/25/2025 In control: City Commission

 Title: P.H.
-2025-39: (PUBLIC HEARING 1ST READING) AN ORDINANCE OF THE CITY COMMISSION OF THE CITY OF POMPANO BEACH, FLORIDA, APPROVING AND AUTHORIZING THE PROPER CITY OFFICIALS TO EXECUTE A PUBLIC TRANSPORTATION GRANT AGREEMENT BETWEEN THE CITY OF POMPANO BEACH AND THE STATE OF FLORIDA DEPARTMENT OF TRANSPORTATION, ACCEPTING A GRANT IN THE AMOUNT OF $195,000.00 FOR ASSISTANCE IN FUNDING THE OPERATION OF A COMMUNITY TRANSIT CIRCULAR SERVICE, AND CONFIRMING THE CITY'S MATCHING CONTRIBUTION IN AN AMOUNT OF $195,000.00; PROVIDING FOR SEVERABILITY; PROVIDING AN EFFECTIVE DATE.
-(Fiscal Impact: $195,000.00 Grant Revenue with $195,000 City match for up to 3 years)
+2025-39: (PUBLIC HEARING 2ND READING) AN ORDINANCE OF THE CITY COMMISSION OF THE CITY OF POMPANO BEACH, FLORIDA, APPROVING AND AUTHORIZING THE PROPER CITY OFFICIALS TO EXECUTE A PUBLIC TRANSPORTATION GRANT AGREEMENT BETWEEN THE CITY OF POMPANO BEACH AND THE STATE OF FLORIDA DEPARTMENT OF TRANSPORTATION, ACCEPTING A GRANT IN THE AMOUNT OF $195,000.00 FOR ASSISTANCE IN FUNDING THE OPERATION OF A COMMUNITY TRANSIT CIRCULAR SERVICE, AND CONFIRMING THE CITY'S MATCHING CONTRIBUTION IN AN AMOUNT OF $195,000.00; PROVIDING FOR SEVERABILITY; PROVIDING AN EFFECTIVE DATE.
+(Fiscal Impact: $195,000.00 Grant Revenue with $195,000 City match for up to 3 years) FIRST READING: MARCH 11, 2025

 Attachments: 1.
 2025 Grant Memo, 2.
 City Atty.
 Comm.
 2025-403.pdf, 3.
 2025-117 - Ordinance, 4.
 Unexecuted_PTGA_1_2_25.pdf, 5.
 Business Impact Estimate